 Manja is Lecturer on Sociology offering higher education courses at the Department of Sociology, Faculty of Arts and Sciences, Harvard University and Lecturer in General Education at Faculty of Arts and Sciences.
-Manja is also local affiliate at the Minda de Gunzburg Center for European Studies at Harvard University and associate researcher at the Centre for Educational Policy Studies, Faculty of Education at University of Ljubljana.
-Together with Julie Reuben and Luke Menand she co-chairs the Mahindra Center Seminar Series at Harvard University entitled: Universities: Past, Present, and Future.
-She serves as Editor-in-Chief of European Journal of Higher Education, and Co-Editor of the Bloomsbury book series Understanding Student Experiences of Higher Education.
+Klemenčič is also local affiliate at the Minda de Gunzburg Center for European Studies at Harvard University.
+In Slovenia, she is an associate researcher at the Centre for Educational Policy Studies, Faculty of Education at University of Ljubljana and collaborates with the research group at CMEPIUS, Centre of the Republic of Slovenia for Mobility and European Educational and Training Programmes, in particular as a member of the global academic network APIKS - Academic Profession in Knowledge Societies.